timbeechey/opa/README.md

 Ordinal pattern analysis works by comparing the relative ordering of pairs of observations and computing whether those pairwise relations are matched by a hypothesis.
-Each pairwise ordered relation is classified as an increases, a decrease, or as no change.
+Each pairwise ordered relation is classified as an increase, a decrease, or as no change.
 These classifications are encoded as 1, -1 and 0, respectively.
 For example, a hypothesis of a monotonic increase in a response variable across four experimental conditions can be specified as: